PrefectHQ/prefect-aws/docs/index.md

 ##### Test the deployment

-Start an [agent](https://docs.prefect.io/latest/concepts/work-pools/) (or worker) in a separate terminal.
+Start an [agent](https://docs.prefect.io/latest/concepts/work-pools/) in a separate terminal.
 The agent will poll the Prefect API's work pool for scheduled flow runs.

 ```bash
 prefect agent start -q 'default'